 - Criminal Investigations Division

-- Must be of sound physical and mental health
+- Be of sound physical and mental health

-- Must pass a thorough background investigation and polygraph examination
+- Pass a thorough background investigation and polygraph examination

-- Must be at least 21 years of age (at the time of graduation from the law enforcement academy)
+- Be at least 21 years of age (at the time of graduation from the law enforcement academy)

-- Must have an Arizona Class D operator’s license
+- Hold an Arizona Class D operator’s license

 County Sheriff’s Departments in Arizona